noironetworks/cko/README.md

 ![CKO Resources](docs/user-guide/diagrams/class-diagram.drawio.png)

 The abstractions ensure that these persona can seamlessly collaborate to dynamically satisfy the networking needs of the set of clusters they manage.
-The abstractions are flexible and can be applied to a group of clusters which can managed as a whole, or create individual snowflakes.
+The abstractions are flexible and can be applied to a group of clusters which can be managed as a whole, or can be used to create individual snowflakes.

 The diagram below illustrates a typical CKO deployment comprising of one Control Cluster and one or more Workload Clusters with the following CKO components:
 * A centralized "Org Operator" for identity and resource management